WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 ### Enabling

 To be able to use `CacheInclude` from your templates, and to be able to have caches cleared from DataObject writes.
-Add the `CacheIncludeExtension` like so:
+Add the `InvalidationExtension` like so:

 1. Create a config file `mysite/_config/caching.yml`
-2. Enable the extension:
+2. Add the following to the yml file

 ```yml
 ---